karma-riuk/volumectl/README.md

 The config file is an optional feature, but it allows you to set a different volume controller than the default one ([pamixer](https://github.com/cdemoulins/pamixer))

+To enable the config file, first make you installed the `read_ini.sh` script (see above, in the dependencies) just create a `config.ini` file in the `$HOME/.config/volumectl/` directory.

+If you think the default values are fine but want to modify just one value, then you can just place that value in the config file, `volumectl` will just take that changed value and keep the rest as default.

+You can see what a normal config file looks like by looking at the [example_config.ini](./example_config.ini).